 Kappa Delta Pi was founded in 1911 at the University of Illinois to foster excellence in education and promote fellowship among those dedicated to teaching.
 From its beginning, the society included women as well as men.
 Albert Einstein, George Washington Carver, Eleanor Roosevelt and Margaret Mead are just a few of the historically known members.
 Kappa Delta Pi boasts more than 600 chapters across North America.

 To be eligible for membership, a student must be enrolled in an institution offering an education degree and have the intent to continue academically and professionally in the field of education; demonstrate leadership attributes; have completed at least 30 credit hours of college-level course work; have at least 12 credit hours in education course work programmed, in progress, or completed; and have a 3.5 cumulative grade point average.

-The SUNY Cortland's Epsilon Chi chapter holds its annual induction ceremony in the fall.
+The SUNY Cortland's Epsilon Chi chapter holds its annual induction ceremony in the spring.